Opposite of to produce an image of (someone or something) by making lines and marks on paper

 “A loss will be the nail in the coffin for his professional tennis career.”

-Opposite of a quality or ability to control, charm or influence people
+Opposite of the ability to attract and charm people

 Opposite of a situation in which further action or progress by opposing or competing parties seems impossible